Men are embracing colour again this season, and dress shoes are popping brighter than ever.

 Summer is a great excuse for shorts paired with dress shoes too.
 Coloured brogues or derbies in prints such as spots or camo are a playful way for making your dress shoes more relaxed.
 The key to making dress shoes more casual to skip the socks, and add with nice fitted shirt or tee tucked in with no belt.

 As more luxury brands venture into the coloured dress shoe arena, more men need to rocking statement footwear – even to work.
-Just remember to pick colours you feel complement your personality and don’t sacrifice your masculinity.
-Then keep the rest of your outfit relatively parred down, incorporating textural wools, neutral heritage fabrics and denims with the coloured dress shoes, instead of an overload of more colour.
+Just remember to pick colours you feel compliment your personality and don’t sacrifice your masculinity.
+Then keep the rest of your outfit relatively parred down, incorporating textural wools, neutral heritage fabrics and denim with the coloured dress shoes, instead of an overload of more colour.